dennisdevio/milestone-project-3/README.md

 - One for medium screens
 - One for large screens

-The home page lists all books on the website while the second page focuses on the synopsis of each book.
+The home page lists all reviews the website while the account focuses on leaving reviews on each book.
 The signup and login pages basically just contain simple forms for a clean design.
 Finally the profile page shows each account holders personal book list.

 The wireframes were created using - [InVision](https://www.invisionapp.com/).